 The Republican Tax Plan Opens the Door to Trillions in Health Care Cuts

-UPDATE 11/14: Republicans intend to repeal the Affordable Care Act's individual mandate as part of tax reform, which would kick 13 million people off of their coverage.
-On November 2, the House Ways and Means Committee released its tax bill, the starting point for the much-anticipated debate over how Republicans will “reform” taxes.
-Mostly by granting huge tax breaks to the wealthy and large corporations, the new tax bill would increase the federal deficit by $1.51 trillion over the next 10 years.
+UPDATE 12/1: The Senate passed its tax bill that would increase the federal deficit by more than $1 trillion and repeal the individual mandate, which would kick 13 million people off of their coverage.
+Mostly by granting huge tax breaks to the wealthy and large corporations, the new tax bill would increase the federal deficit by $1.47 trillion over the next 10 years.

 If a tax bill that explodes the deficit becomes law, it will set the stage for massive cuts to health programs like Medicaid, marketplace financial assistance, and Medicare.
 Health care consumers and their advocates thus need to pay careful attention to the tax debate.

 Massive deficit increases could set the stage for later health care cuts

 The tax bill is based on the Congressional budget resolution that passed in October on a party-line vote.
 That resolution authorized Congress to write a tax bill that increases the overall deficit by $1.5 trillion—and also to rush that bill through the Senate with only 50 votes, eliminating the need to seek any Democratic support.